UAB Blazers football: Southern Miss

-UAB and Southern Miss have met 18 times with the 1st matchup being in 2000 where Southern Miss won 33–30.
-The Blazers and Golden Eagles have met every season since, other than 2015 and 2016 when UAB did not field a team.
-Southern Miss won the first 9 meetings but UAB has won 7 out of the last 9 to bring the record to 11–7 in favor of The Golden Eagles.
-The rivalry has been placed on hold indefinitely with Southern Miss leaving CUSA in 2022 for the Sun Belt Conference.
+UAB and Southern Miss have met 18 times.
+The first meeting came in 2000, when Southern Miss won 33–30.
+The teams met every season thereafter except in 2015 and 2016, when UAB did not field a football team.
+Southern Miss won the first nine meetings, but UAB has won seven of the last nine, narrowing the series to 11–7 in favor of the Golden Eagles.
+The rivalry has been on hold since 2022, when Southern Miss left Conference USA for the Sun Belt Conference.

 Troy

 Troy and UAB have met a total of 12 times.
 Both teams met fairly consistently until 2014.
 The teams are scheduled to renew their rivalry in 2028.
 Troy holds the series lead, 7–5.

 Memphis

-UAB and Memphis annually play a Rivalry Game called “The Battle of the Bones” where the winning team receives a 100 lb bronze statue of a rack of ribs.
-This pays homage to both school’s cities prominence in BBQ.
-The rivalry temporarily ended when Memphis moved to the American Athletic Conference after the 2012 season.
-UAB leads the all-time record 10-5, but Memphis won the last matchup which allowed the Tigers to keep the Bones Trophy.
-The rivalry was rekindled in 2023 when UAB joined Memphis in the American Athletic Conference.
+UAB and Memphis contest the Battle of the Bones, a rivalry game in which the winner receives a 100-lb bronze trophy shaped like a rack of ribs, a reference to the barbecue traditions of Birmingham and Memphis.
+The rivalry was suspended after the 2012 season when Memphis left Conference USA for the American.
+Memphis won the final meeting before the hiatus and retained the trophy until the series resumed in 2023, after UAB joined the American.
+UAB defeated No. 22 Memphis at Protective Stadium in 2025 and leads the series 11–5.